About AISNSW

 The Board includes a number of observers representing key school-based stakeholder groups from the independent schools sector

-In addition, several councils are convened by the Board to direct and guide the activities of several critical areas of AISNSW operations such as the Independent Schools Centre for Excellence Council, the Combined Independent Schools Sports Council and the Education Research Council.
-These councils also hold observer status on the AISNSW Board.
-On a day-to-day basis the operations of AISNSW are managed by the Chief Executive, an executive team and a secretariat made up of approximately 100 professional and support staff.
+On a day-to-day basis the operations of AISNSW are managed by the Chief Executive, an executive team and a secretariat made up of approximately 140 professional and support staff.
 AISNSW is also assisted in a wide range of functions, including the administration of government programs, by the Block Grant Authority.

 Applying for Membership to AISNSW